-Week Date What to do Before Class What we are Doing in Class Reading and writing assignments, including Canvas Come prepared to discuss your readings and the posts to the discussion threads, help you to prepare corresponding Canvas posts. for our class sessions.
+Week Date What to do Before Class What we are Doing in Class Reading and writing assignments, including Come prepared to discuss your readings and the Canvas posts to the discussion threads, help you corresponding Canvas posts. to prepare for our class sessions.
 See Canvas for all assignment and discussion prompts.
-The work Discussion of these posts and engagement in listed in this column must be completed before assigned activities during class will earn you full class on the day listed below. participation points for the day. and 1 video clip from NYT related to your group's Workshop in partners for presentation preparation topic.
-Read: Margetts' "Of Course Social Media is Transforming Politics.
-But it's Not to Blame for Brexit and Trump."
-Read: Business Insider's infographic "These 6 Corps Control 90% of the Media."
-9 19 March Be prepared to take notes so that you can reflect OUR GOAL: Ethnographic Presentations and respond to Canvas Discussions after today's presentations.
+The work Discussion of these posts and engagement in listed in this column must be completed before assigned activities during class will earn you full class on the day listed below. participation points for the day.
 9 21 March Be prepared to take notes so that you can reflect OUR GOAL: Ethnographic Presentations and respond to Canvas Discussions after today's presentations.
-10 26 March Be prepared to take notes so that you can reflect OUR GOAL: finish presentations and transition topics and respond to Canvas Discussions after today's to critical analysis presentations.
-Ethnographic Presentations Read: Critical Essay Assignment Discussion: Introduction to Critical Essay 10 28 March Submit for Evaluation: Ethnographic Exercise: OUR GOAL: recognizing neutral opinion language individual samplings + individual self-reflection Bring to class: a duplicate MSWord file of your CRR3- (800 words) + group Power Point or Prezi + with no tracking comments. assessment sheet.
-In-Class: the Play-Doh workshop Read: Handout on "Shape."
-Canvas Discussion Board (in class): Rhetorical Analysis Statements: conclusions on Play Doh 11 2 April Spring Break 11 4 April Spring Break 12 9 April Read: "Writing a Critical Essay."
-OUR GOAL: analyzing neutral opinion language Read: "The News in My Backyard" In Class Activity:.group work to support neutral ELI: response to reading opinion language recognition Bring to class: any KWL+ and/or double-entry journal pages from previous assignments and any discussion thread postings or selections from postings that you may want to use as you build your critique of NYT.
-12 11 April Bring to Class: draft of body paragraphs for your OUR GOAL: recognizing informed opinion language critical essay Discussion: informed opinion language In-Class Activity: paragraph development workshop In Class Activity: First-Year Writing Program's Reading assessment.
+10 26 March Read: Critical Essay Assignment OUR GOAL: Reflection of Ethnographic module and transition topics to critical analysis Discussion: Introduction to Critical Essay 10 28 March Submit for Evaluation: Ethnographic Exercise: OUR GOAL: recognizing neutral opinion language individual samplings + individual self-reflection Bring to class: a duplicate file of your CRR3-with no (800 words) + group Power Point or Prezi + tracking comments. assessment sheet.
+Read: Handout on "Shape."
+11 2 April Spring Break 11 4 April Spring Break 12 9 April Read: "Writing a Critical Essay."
+OUR GOAL: analyzing neutral opinion language 12 9 April Read: "The News in My Backyard" In Class Activity: group work to support neutral ELI: response to reading opinion language recognition Bring to class: any KWL+ and/or double-entry journal pages from previous assignments and any discussion thread postings or selections from postings that you may want to use as you build your critique of NYT.
+12 11 April Bring to Class: draft of body paragraphs for your OUR GOAL: recognizing informed opinion language 12 critical essay Discussion : informed opinion language In-Class Activity: paragraph development workshop In Class Activity: First-Year Writing Program's Reading assessment.
 13 16 April Submit on Canvas by Tuesday, April 17 at 8 OUR GOAL: revision workshop a.m.: draft of the Critical Essay.
 Bring to class: comments on the critical essay drafts ELI: read drafts and post comments to the drafts you were assigned to read and annotate for today's assigned to you. workshop.
 In-Class Activity: roundtable workshop of the drafts listed above.
-13 18 April Submit on Canvas by Monday, April 18 at 8 OUR GOAL: recognizing extreme conversations a.m.: draft of the Critical Essay.
-Discussion: extreme conversation language ELI: read drafts and post comments to the drafts Bring to class: comments on the critical essays you
+13 18 April Submit on Canvas by Monday, April 18 at 8 OUR GOAL: recognizing extreme conversations • a.m.: draft of the Critical Essay.
+Discussion: extreme conversation language ELI: read drafts and post comments to the drafts Bring to class: comments on the critical essays you assigned to you. were assigned to read and annotate for today's workshop.
+In-Class Activity: roundtable workshop of the drafts listed above.
+14 23 April Bring to Class: a copy of extremely biased article OUR GOAL: recognize different choices we make to on your news story persuade . , In-Class Activity: Groups discuss, choose, and annotate extremely biased articles - identify what makes these pieces extremely biased and present to 1